 Abide by the measures set out in the JSA documents

 Provide a nominee from FWS to be present on site at all working bees.
-This representative will be responsible for health and safety at the session
+This representative will be responsible for health and safety at the session.

 Report any health and safety issues to HCC Volunteer Coordinator or Reserves Asset Manager at HCC and the Environmental Planner, Flood Protection at GWRC.